timiscosmin45/Nightwatch/README.md

-# This epository contains my internship testing project based on the Nightwatch-Cucumber automation framework.
+# This epository contains my QA automation internship testing project based on the Nightwatch-Cucumber framework.
 # On this project I have tested the internal Timesheet of the company.
 # Test coverage is:
   # -login system, where I have tested end to end user behaviour through happy and negative flows